survivorbat/portfolio/src/content/about.md

 After finishing my internship with a 9 out of 10 I decided that I wanted to continue working at [Developers.nl](https://developers.nl) part-time while in my last years of college so that I could continue to learn backend and DevOps techniques in a professional environment.
-It was also around this time that I started to dual-boot all my computers so that I could use Linux in my development environment.
+It was also around this time that I started to dual-boot all my computers so that I could use Linux in my development environment everywhere.
 Besides this I also upgraded my shared hosting account to a virtual server so that I could figure out server management through SSH.